-Scotland has produced a large number of well known people across all industries from philosophy, film and science.
-How many of these do you recognise?
+Scotland has produced many well-known people across all industries from philosophy, film and science.
+How many of these famous Scottish people do you recognise?

 Scottish actors and actresses